 where L is the loss function and Ω is the regularisation term where mean squared error or logistic loss are often chosen as the loss function.

 XGBoost is a tree ensemble model that consists of a set of classification or regression trees (CART) where a CART has a score on each leaf which is the prediction score (some refer it as the similarity score).
-The prediction scores of each individual tree are summed up to get the final score and the prediction model is in the form (by using forward stagewise algorithm to learn the aditive model):
+The prediction scores of each individual tree are summed up to get the final score and the prediction model is in the form (by using forward stagewise algorithm to learn the additive model):

 yi=k=1Kfkxi,fk∈F